 A Gerard X Reyes production.
 With support from Canada Council for the Arts, Conseil des arts et des lettres du Québec, New York State Council on the Arts and Office of the Government of Québec (Berlin).
 Residencies: The Door (New York), The Spectrum (Brooklyn), MAI (Montreal), Studio Mange Mes Pieds (Montreal) and Dancemakers (Toronto).

 Featuring the music of

 Costume design and tailoring

 Vincent Tiley and Leigh Gallim

 Archie Burnett, Ami Shulman, Jose Xtravaganza, Benoît Lachambre, Amazon Leiomy, Kristina Marlen, Jordan Hall, Matjash Mrozewski

-My work honours the often hidden parts of our society – people with alternative sexualities, members of visible minorities, participants in underground subcultures.
+My work honours the often hidden parts of our society – participants in underground subcultures, people with alternative sexualities, members of visible minorities.
 These are my people.
-We live by our own queer ideals of pleasure and agency, and we seek to make this manifest in every part of our lives.
-Seeing no separation between life and artistic practice, I reject conventional artistic hierarchies.
+We live by our own queer ideals of pleasure, agency and equality, and we seek to make this manifest in every part of our lives.
+Seeing no separation between life and artistic practice, I reject artistic hierarchies.
 No cultural form is inherently better and more worthy of attention than others.
 For me, all modes of human expression have equal weight.
-My work aims to replace the old ‘vertical’ order with a new ‘horizontal’ one.
-As a choreographer, I want to redistribute power in the theatre and give centre stage to overlooked dance practices, such as voguing, stripping and pole dancing.
-By building new communities around dance I hope to inspire everyone to reap the benefits of their own self expression. – Gerard Reyes
+As a choreographer, I want to redistribute power in the theatre and on screen, and give centre stage to social issues that deserve more attention.
+By building communities around dance and embodiment I hope to inspire everyone to reap the benefits of their own sensual expression. – Gerard Reyes